Highway M06 (Ukraine): History

 The route from Lemberg via Stryj to the then Austro-Hungarian border belonged until 1918 to the Austrian crown land of Galicia and was called the Stryjer Reichsstraße.

 Description

 From Kyiv to Lviv the M06 is part of European route E40, European route E471 from Lviv to Mukachevo, European route E50 from Stryi (Lviv Region) to Uzhhorod, and European route E573 from Uzhhorod to the Hungarian border.

 From Kyiv to Rivne, the road features 2 lanes in both directions with physical separation, with the exception of Zhytomyr bypass.
 From Rivne on, the road is mostly a single carriageway, though some dual carriageway sections exist.

 During May 2022, several segments of this road were closed due to 2022 Russian invasion of Ukraine.
 Until 1 April, several civilians have been killed while they were trying to leave Kyiv.

 Main route

 Main route and connections to/intersections with other highways in Ukraine.

 The route starts at the intersection of the Kyiv's beltway and Victory Parkway (Prospekt Peremohy), for which it serves as an extension.
-It used to be known as Brest-Litovsk Highway (Brest-Lytovske Shose).